galaxyproject/galaxy-hub/src/blog/2018-12-cotm-simon-gladman/index.md

 *What projects are you working on now?*

-I’m currently one of the administrators of Galaxy Australia and have been getting our server to spread it’s compute load around our large and sparsely populated country. :) I’m also working on adding more tools and data to Galaxy.
+I’m currently one of the administrators of Galaxy Australia and have been getting our server to spread its compute load around our large and sparsely populated country. :) I’m also working on adding more tools and data to Galaxy.

 I still get to work on research projects for microbiology in public and oral health too.